-The black-tailed prairie dog is the most common is about 15 inches (40cm) long and has yellowish-brown fur.
+The black-tailed prairie dog is the most common, about 15 inches (40cm) long, and has yellowish-brown fur.
 While most other rodents live solitary lives, prairie dogs are highly social animals.

 Social Lives In Burrows

-Prairie dogs have a society made up of a clan that is friendly among themselves.
+Prairie dogs have a society made up of a friendly clan among themselves.
 This society is called the coterie.
 The coteries consist of one adult male, two or three females, and their offspring.
 If there is more than one male, one is dominant over the others who keep out of their way.

 There can be up to 20 young in a coterie, but these numbers dwindle as they get older until only a few adults are left.
 The elderly adults are taken under the wing of a dominant neighbor, although the boundaries of their burrow are not taken over.

 A large portion of the prairie dogs’ day is devoted to keeping out trespassers.
 By defending the burrow entrances from others, they keep their coterie safe.

 Dealing With Intruders